 Dominican Investor Visa Program Requirements

-It’s officially called the Dominican Investor Visa Program and it rolled out at the end of 2020.
+It’s officially called the Dominican Investor Visa Program and it rolled out in the beginning of 2021.
 The main qualification is that you make an investment into a business in the country.

 - Invest $50,000 in a government-approved business or